-divine and earthly > Spirit of Smoke
+Spirit of Smoke

 Spirit of smoke is a reminder of our current human condition.
 The work borrows its name from Dhumavati - a form of Hindu Goddess Kali.
 The work is a collection of 5 black spherical clay forms with Imprinted sweet molds, which are pit fired and are placed on a satin pillow to appear heavenly.
 The notion of ‘spiritual & material’ and ‘divine and earthly’ was explored.